briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 > As reviewer 2 says, "More robust justification for imposing a ~90% death rate on each subpopulation every generation" is badly needed!
 This is rather unrealistic, and makes the entire model rather dubious, unless you can show the same effects with a more realistic death rate (say 30%).

-We have now swept through a number of death rates and showed that, while the bottleneck size can affect the success of cooperation, the initial lift in cooperator proportion is somewhat robust to the level of dilution.
+We have now swept through a number of death rates and showed that indeed as survival rates from dilution increase, cooperators fare worse (as predicted by the reviewer).We have tried to justify our baseline dilution survival rates below.
-We have added a section in the Supplementary Material to discuss dilution more fully.
+It is worth mentioning that some initial lift in cooperator population is robust to the level of dilution.

-**TODO Tuesday DILUTION**
+We have added a section to our Supplemental Materials that discuss this parameter in detail.

 ## Reviewer 1